 • Full Volume Encryption Key (FVEK) - 128 or 256-bit AES key that is used to decrypt data on disk sectors of the hard drive.
+FVEK is in plaintext in memory.

 Procedural zeroization of this ephemeral key (RAM only) for this software cryptographic module consists of rebooting the operating system.